Stirling-Tools/Stirling-PDF/README.md

 - Add/Generate signatures
 - Flatten PDFs
 - Repair PDFs
+- Detect and remove blank pages
+- Compare 2 PDFs and show differences in text
 - Add images to PDFs
 - Rotating PDFs in 90 degree increments.
 - Compressing PDFs to decrease their filesize.
 (Using OCRMyPDF)